OpenSwitchNOS/openswitch-ops-cli/docs/lldp_cli.md

 #### Authority ####
 All users.
 #### Parameters ####
-Choose one of the following parameter.
+Choose one of the following parameters.

 | Parameter | Description |
 |:-----------|:---------------------------------------|